gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

   ↓
 Model Comparison
   ↓
-Model Serialization
+Saving Trained Models
   ↓
-Streamlit Deployment
+Streamlit Application
   ↓
-SQLite Storage
+SQLite Database
 ```

 ---

 ## Future Improvements

-The project can be further improved by:
+Some improvements I would like to make in the future are:

-* Using a larger and more diverse dataset.
+* Use a larger and more diverse dataset.
-* Performing hyperparameter tuning.
+* Perform more hyperparameter tuning.
-* Experimenting with Transformer-based models such as BERT.
+* Try Transformer-based models such as BERT.
-* Adding prediction confidence scores.
+* Add prediction confidence scores.
-* Adding timestamps to prediction history.
+* Add timestamps to the prediction history.
-* Improving the review-history interface.
+* Improve the prediction-history interface.
-* Deploying the application to a cloud platform.
+* Deploy the application on a cloud platform.
-* Comparing the current models with modern Transformer-based approaches.
+* Compare the existing models with modern Transformer-based models.

 ---